Thursday, June 28, 2012

 The most interesting conceptual picture that Christopher Nolan has ever done was INCEPTION.
 The film can be a mind job but is very dramatic, and everything before your eyes in it has so much detail.
 It is modestly breathtaking.
 This movie has set a new standard of sci-fi/action.
 It introduces an extraordinary concept of going into a state of a dream within a dream and tricking people into changing their thoughts as they wake up with different ideas, not knowing where these thoughts have originated.
 Or that they have been a victim of inception.
 One of the things this picture achieves is it builds an inventive and complex story.
 It will draw viewers into all the answers to the plot and witness the conclusion.
 The film's ending is ambiguous, and you need to rewatch the movie again because it is such a spectacle.

 In terms of direction, Christopher Nolan solidified his place as one of the biggest names in the Hollywood industry and a director to keep an eye on helming his upcoming movies.
 There's never a dull moment in this feature.
-It has incredible visuals, highly commendable acting from Leonardo DiCaprio, Joseph Gordon Levitt and Ellen Page and a powerful music score by Hans Zimmer.
+It has incredible visuals, highly commendable acting by Leonardo DiCaprio, Joseph Gordon Levitt and Ellen Page and a powerful music score by Hans Zimmer.

 I'm surprised that INCEPTION has done so well in originality, and there has been no innovative breakthrough in cinema since The MatrixI would add this one to the collection and watch it again.